 Volusia Blue Spring is the only place where lives Blue Spring hydrobe Aphaostracon asthenes – a small freshwater snail.
 Here have been observed also 32 species of fish, several species of turtles.

-Both the increasing number of human visitors and manatees creates water pollution in the spring run.
-There appear more and more filamentous algae (characteristic for polluted water), water clarity decreases.
+Both the increasing number of human visitors and manatees create water pollution in the spring run.
+There appear more and more filamentous algae (characteristic of polluted water), water clarity decreases.

 Another worrying tendency is the decrease in water amount due to the increased pumping of the groundwater in the nearby cities.
 If in 1930 – 1980 the output was around 4,590 l/s, in 2007 – 2017 it was just 3,820 l/s.